rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 So what could we be doing differently?
 Rather than internalizing our frustrations with whatever tool(s) we initially selected (or more likely, inherited) and doubling down, we should look for tools that will actually help us solve our problem.

-Lean into a PostSQL solution earlier on, and without shame.
+Lean into a "PostSQL" solution earlier on, and without shame.

 ## What is PostSQL?

-So what is a "PostSQL" database?
-A PostSQL database is one that embraces the specificity of a new data problem that's emerged sometime over the last 5-10 years.
-They often have eclectic features such as elements of both relational and NoSQL databases, or possibly a unique combination of NoSQL features, or else a hybrid object-oriented and functional perspective of data.
-They are not billed as one-size-fits-all tools, and take a non-dogmatic approach to comparing themselves to other tools and solutions.
+So what is PostSQL?
+A PostSQL database is one that embraces the specificity of a new data problem &mdash; probably one that's emerged over the last 5-10 years.
+They often have eclectic features such as elements of both relational and NoSQL databases, or a unique combination of NoSQL features, or else a hybrid object-oriented and functional perspective of data.
+They are not billed as one-size-fits-all tools, and take a non-dogmatic approach when comparing themselves to other tools and solutions.

 Here are a few examples: